Spider-Man, Chinatown 2, and Other Movies Cannon Films Tried to Make in the '80s

 Cannon, which was founded in 1967 and had early success making English-language versions of Swedish soft-core movies, fared better than many upstart film companies.
 But it also made many strange decisions along the way, as Delgado recounts.

-His guests include John Brancato, who, with writing partner Michael Ferris, worked on an early version of a Spider-Man film more than a decade before Sam Raimi’s Spider-Man trilogy, starring Tobey Maguire as the webslinger, broke numerous box-office records.
+He relies in part on Austin Trunick’s The Cannon Film Guide, a series of books detailing Cannon’s strange and fascinating history.
+And he speaks with screenwriter John Brancato, who worked on an early version of a Spider-Man film more than a decade before Sam Raimi’s Spider-Man trilogy, starring Tobey Maguire as the webslinger, broke numerous box-office records.

 So it isn’t that Cannon didn’t have great ideas for movies — it’s just that money and (again) weird decisions often got in the way of bringing them to life.
 Prepare for a lot of interesting asides and detours as The Industry tells the story of Cannes’ 60-film slate.